mliew21396/remote-work-u2/week-5/7-technical-blog.md

 Remember to time-box to about an hour for each blog post!

 ## Release 0: New File
-Copy your blog tempate into a new HTML file named `week5_technical.html`.
+Copy your blog template into a new HTML file named `week5_technical.html`.

 ## Release 1: Topic
 Create an example class and teach others when to use instance variables, instance methods, etc. for that object.